billy4479/server-tool/README.md

   # This is used to create a new repository for new servers
   disablegithubintegration: false

+  # Creates a lock file that is immediately committed to the repo
+  #
+  # When the server is started this program checks for the presence of a lock file and immediately aborts if it finds one
+  # Note that if config overrides are active this option will be ignored
+  uselockfile: true

   # Overrides for Git (advanced)
   overrides:
     # Overrides are disabled by default
     enable: false